Drupal provides the best foundation for digital experiences at enterprise scale.

 Drupal scales vertically to increase the capacity of a website to accommodate more users, while minimizing the addition of server resources.
 This benefits organizations by maintaining outstanding performance and without a proportionate increase in expenses.

 It also scales horizontally to decrease the load on the server, increasing the performance of the system and application.
 Drupal is built to support load balancing, ensuring there’s no single point of failure, even when the application scales to support millions of page views.

 Flexible, Authenticated Caching Made Easy

-The Drupal community has made one of the hardest problems in tech a lot easier with one of the most advanced caching systems available and ready to go, out of the box.
-The pluggable caching system offers multiple strategies for caching from the traditional time-based method to more modern cache tagging and automated content triggers or create your own custom approach.
+The Drupal community developed one of the most advanced caching systems available and it's ready to go, out of the box.
+The pluggable caching system offers multiple strategies for caching from the traditional time-based method to more modern cache tagging and automated content triggers.
+Or, you can create your own custom approach.